ADHD in adults

 What treatment is available for ADHD?

-Consultations with your doctor, psychologist or nurse will be a central part of your treatment.
-Initially, the consultations will be very much about the medical treatment so that it can be adapted to your needs.
+Consultations with a doctor, psychologist or nurse are part of the treatment.
+Initially, the consultations will be very much about the pharmacological treatment so that it can be adapted to your needs.

 The consultations will also focus on how you alone and together with your relatives can deal with the difficulties associated with having ADHD.
 This will typically include information about whether there are aids that you can use in your daily life.
 This may, for example, be notes or alarms that help you remember tasks.